jmelo11/quantsupport/README.md

 ## Book

-The [QuantSupport Book](book/src/SUMMARY.md) covers installation, market construction, pricing, risk, simulation, and XVA.
-Install [mdBook](https://rust-lang.github.io/mdBook/), then build or serve it from the repository root:
+The [QuantSupport Book](https://jmelo11.github.io/quantsupport/) covers installation, market construction, pricing, risk, scripting, simulation, and XVA.
+It is published to GitHub Pages on every push to `main`; the sources live under [`book/src`](book/src/SUMMARY.md).
+To build it locally, install [mdBook](https://rust-lang.github.io/mdBook/), then from the repository root:

 ```bash
 mdbook build